2020 AMA GME Innovations Summit

-Following a five-month application and review process, the awardees of the $15 million Reimagining Residency grant program have been named.
-The grant teams will join the Accelerating Change in Medical Education Consortium of 37 medical schools working to transform medical education across the continuum.
+Following a five-month application and review process, the awardees of the $15 million Reimagining Residency grant program were named in June 2019.
+The grant teams join the Accelerating Change in Medical Education Consortium of 37 medical schools in their work to transform medical education across the continuum.

 Johns Hopkins University School of Medicine, Stanford University School of Medicine and University of Alabama at Birmingham School of Medicine